pradeepmisal/EcoStep_IBM_Call_for_Code_2024/README.md

 # EcoStep: Carbon Awareness Made Easy

-EcoStep is a user-friendly web app that helps you easily calculate and reduce your carbon footprint.
+EcoStep is a user-friendly web application designed to help users calculate and reduce their carbon footprint.
+Additionally, it includes a question-answering system focused on carbon emissions and environmental topics, utilizing IBM WatsonX AI for natural language processing.

 ## Tech Stack

 - **Frontend**: React, Vite
 - **Backend**: Node.js
+- **AI & Vector Storage**: IBM WatsonX AI, FAISS, LangChain

+## Features

+- Calculate and reduce carbon footprint
+- Create and manage a vector database of carbon-related Q&A pairs
+- Utilize IBM WatsonX AI for natural language processing
+- Process and answer questions based on a carbon footprint report and pre-existing Q&A pairs
+- Implement Retrieval-Augmented Generation (RAG) for more accurate and context-aware responses

 ## Getting Started